End of the Han dynasty: Breaking of the Sun–Liu alliance (219–220)

-Emperor Xian's abdication (220)
+Emperor Xian's abdication (220) and aftermath

 Cao Cao died in March 220 and his son Cao Pi inherited the title of "King of Wei" without waiting for formal authorization from Emperor Xian.
 In the winter of 220, Emperor Xian sent the Imperial Seal to Cao Pi and issued an edict announcing that he was abdicating in favour of Cao Pi.
 Cao Pi formally declined to accept the throne thrice but obliged eventually.
 The Han dynasty officially ended at that point and Cao Pi established the state of Cao Wei in its place, moving the capital from Xu back to Luoyang.
 The dethroned Emperor Xian was granted the title of "Duke of Shanyang".

 In 221, Liu Bei declared himself emperor in Chengdu and established the state of Shu Han.
 Sun Quan continued to remain as a nominal subject of Cao Pi until 222, when he declared himself king of a separate state, Wu (better known as Eastern Wu in history).
 In 229, Sun Quan formally became emperor of Wu.